1mpactin6/EncryptionMethod/README.md

 # EncryptionMethod
- A Python code that can encrypt and decrypt any types of binary code
+ A Python code that can encrypt and decrypt any types of binary code (The code will later be updated in different versions)

 ## Overview